sensu/sensu-docs-legacy/source/docs/0.21/install-rabbitmq.md

 - Install Erlang (the runtime used by RabbitMQ)
 - Install RabbitMQ

-_NOTE: the instructions use the official software repositories for Erlang and RabbitMQ, as many Linux distributions provide outdated versions that contain known security vulnerabilities and bugs._
+_NOTE: the instructions use the official software repositories and packages for Erlang and RabbitMQ, as many Linux distributions provide outdated versions that contain known security vulnerabilities and bugs._

 ## Manual Installation